python-discord/site/pydis_site/apps/content/resources/guides/python-guides/app_commands.md

 ---

 Slash Commands within discord.py can be applied cooldowns to in order to prevent spamming of the commands.
-This can be done through the `discord.app_commands.checks.cooldown` method which can be used to decorate a slash command function and reGister a cooldown to the function.
+This can be done through the `discord.app_commands.checks.cooldown` method which can be used to decorate a slash command function and register a cooldown to the function.
 This raises a [CommandOnCooldown](https://discordpy.readthedocs.io/en/latest/interactions/api.html?highlight=checks%20cooldown#discord.app_commands.CommandOnCooldown) exception if the command is currently on cooldown.
 An example is as follows.

 ```python